It’s super confusing!

 Sometimes in 1080p videos as well, however not in the Canon S120.
 Nonetheless, it’s an amazing feature that’ll help in night video shooting.
 Moreover, you don’t even need to highly post-process your contents.

-So, here are some best quality tethering cables for your convenience-
+So, here are some best quality tethering cable for your convenience-

 Winner: Digic 6.